callistawu/training/html.md

 # intro to html

-start by telling the interwebs what ur doin with: <br>
+start by telling the interwebs what ur doin: <br>
 `<!DOCTYPE html>`

 then what language you're writing in: <br>